front-end-foundations/FlexNav/README.md

 ### Event Listeners and 'for' Loops

-Attach an event listener to each tab:
+We cannot attach an event listener to a NodeList.
+Instead we must Attach an event listener to each tab using a `for` loop:

 ```js
 var tabs = document.querySelectorAll("nav a");